PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Learn-by-Doing.md

 # image: https://www.audubon.org/sites/default/files/styles/hero_image/public/sfw_nationalgeographic_1517960.jpg?itok=F5pikjxg
 ---

-- Taken from my post in [Raising Smart and Tough Kids](https://www.magicmathmandarin.org/raising-smart-and-tough-kids/) with permission from Magic Math Mandarin
+- Taken from my post in [Raising Smart and Tough Kids](https://www.magicmathmandarin.org/raising-smart-and-tough-kids/) with permission from <a href=" https://www.magicmathmandarin.org/"> Magic Math Mandarin </a>.

 Children are smart and tough.
 They don't need adults driving them to kids' golf, yoga, or ballet all week long.
 And they surely know what are the most important things in life: the difference between needs and wants, be thankful, respectful, loving and helpful.